Barack Obama On Mass Shootings: ‘No Other Developed Nation Tolerates The Levels Of Gun Violence That We Do’

 — Barack Obama (@BarackObama) August 5, 2019

-The shooting in the Texas city that left 20 dead and dozen others injured appears to fit a sad portrait: “troubled individuals who embrace racist and see themselves obligated to act violently to preserve white supremacy,” he wrote.
+The shooting in the Texas city that left 20 dead and dozen others injured appears to fit a sad portrait.

+“[T]roubled individuals who embrace racist and see themselves obligated to act violently to preserve white supremacy,” he wrote.

 On Saturday morning, a man armed with an AK-47-style assault rifle opened fire at a busy Walmart in El Paso as people crowded the aisles for back-to-school items, as CNN reported.
 The suspect, who has been identified as Patrick Crusius, has been reportedly linked to a manifesto shared online which states that Texas is being invaded by Latinos.
 The online post argues that this trend means that the state will become a Democratic stronghold in the near future, with dire consequences for the country.

 The second mass shooting took place at 1 a.m. on Sunday, just hours after the tragedy in El Paso.
-According to CNN, the suspect, Connor Betts, 24, of Bellbrook, opened fire outside a popular bar on East 5th Street wearing a mask, body armor and hearing protection, killing nine.
+According to CNN, the suspect, Connor Betts, 24, of Bellbrook, opened fire outside a popular bar on East 5th Street wearing a mask, body armor, and hearing protection – killing nine.
 Police responded within a minute, possibly preventing many more fatalities.